Through the oak forests to the Notre-Dame de Bellevue chapel

 You will stay on this small street for a quarter of an hour, first under an avenue of plane trees, then more openly.
 You pass the cemetery and keep turning west.
 There are fields and olive groves on both sides of the road.
 On a long straight stretch, cypress trees stand on the right, indicating the old Way of the Cross that leads up to the chapel.
 This is where we will come down at the end of the tour.

 In an ascent is a fork, we take the narrower road on the left, it is the Chemin du Grand Clos.
-After a few meters this becomes a dirt track between rows of olive trees, which are still actively cultivated here.
+After a few metres this becomes a dirt track between rows of olive trees, which are still actively cultivated here.
 After a depression (the slope is concreted), the path leads up into the forest.
 You always stay on the path to the west and ignore the driveways to two houses on the right.
 The one with the fence by the wayside is guarded by geese.

 Photo all rights reserved © by André M. Winter.
 Photo taken 2016 during our field research for Provence-Guide.Net.